Semi-supervised Batch Learning From Logged Data: True Risk Regularization

 \end{theorem} \begin{proof} The minimization problem \eqref{Eq: true reg minimize} can be written as follows:

-Using the same approach by \cite{zhang2006information,aminian2021exact} and considering $\frac{\alpha}{(1-\alpha)}$ as the inverse temperature, the final result holds. \end{proof} The optimal target policy under KL divergence regularization, i.e.,
+Using the same approach used by \citet{zhang2006information,aminian2021exact} and considering $\frac{1}{\lambda}$ as the inverse temperature, the final result holds. \end{proof} The optimal learning policy under KL divergence regularization, i.e.,

-provide the following insights: \begin{itemize} \item The optimal target policy, $\pi_\theta^\star(A|X)$, is a stochastic policy similar to the Softmax policy. \item The optimal target policy is invariant with respect to constant shift in the reward function. \item For asymptotic condition, i.e., $\alpha\rightarrow 1$, the optimal target policy will be deterministic policy. \item We can choose the KL divergence instead of square root of KL divergence as a regularizer for IPS estimator minimization. \end{itemize}
+provides the following insights: \begin{itemize} \item The optimal learning policy, $\pi_\theta^\star(A|X)$, is a stochastic policy. \item The optimal learning policy is invariant with respect to constant shifts in the cost function. \item For asymptotic condition, i.e., $\lambda\rightarrow 0$, the optimal learning policy will be deterministic policy. \end{itemize}